baking-bad/netezos/docs/docs/smart-contracts.md

 ```

 To build the parameter for your transfer we need to know the entrypoint schema.
 You can check the parameter schema on the
-[TzKT contract entrypoint page](https://edo2net.tzkt.io/KT1JiQhr9EXHL88U3hjJH6FkPv8wWdVYvwtg/entrypoints) or you can get the schema from the `ContractScript`
+[TzKT Explorer](https://edo2net.tzkt.io/KT1JiQhr9EXHL88U3hjJH6FkPv8wWdVYvwtg/entrypoints) or you can get the schema from the `ContractScript`

 ```cs
 var schemaString = cs.Entrypoints["transfer"].Humanize();